Presidential Update Holiday Edition 2022

 Interested in writing for OUSA?
-Contact Chisanga Mwamba, our Communications & Operations Coordinator.
+Contact Irum Chorghay, our Operations & Communications Coordinator.

 The Ontario Undergraduate Student Alliance Teaching Excellence Award recognizes educators who excel at unlocking the potential of Ontario’s young people.
 Successfully engaging individuals in the learning experience depends on an instructor's ability to spark students' curiosity and desire to learn.
 It is our pleasure to give these remarkable professionals the recognition they deserve.

 An excellent instructor will be able to engage their students in the process of learning and discovery and help them develop the critical skills that form the foundation of a robust education.
 With this in mind, the Ontario Undergraduate Student Alliance annually presents its teaching awards to professors from each of our member campuses who have taken this role to heart, and who have been selected by their students as examples of teaching excellence.

 In light of COVID-19, OUSA has decided to postpone our annual Partners in Higher Education Dinner on April 9th, 2020.

 Although we are saddened to postpone this event, we want to prioritize the health of our event attendees and encourage social distancing as recommended by public health officials.
 To read more how our member institutions are handling the circumstances, visit ousa.ca/covid19.
 Historically, we invite recipients to honour them at OUSA's Partners in Higher Education Dinner.
 That being said we are still hoping to highlight our recipients.

 We are pleased to announce the recipients of the 2020 OUSA Teaching Excellence Awards!

 OUSA’s Steering Committee members are some of the most passionate and knowledgeable student advocates in the province.
 This interview series is an opportunity to share some of their experiences and knowledge with a wider audience of future (and current) student advocates.